 Healthy habits beyond the bowl

 Daily activity is just as important as nutrition when it comes to maintaining a healthy weight.
-Certain risk factors, such as age, breed, or sterilisation, can make some pets more likely to gain weight, and consistent exercise helps balance out these risks by burning calories, building muscle, and keeping joints moving comfortably.
+Some pets are more prone to weight gain due to age, breed, or sterilisation.
+Regular exercise helps reduce these risks by burning calories, building muscle, and keeping joints flexible.
 Dogs benefit from regular walks, playtime, or even swimming, while cats need opportunities for climbing, chasing, and interactive games.
-Regularly checking pets’ body condition and keeping up with vet visits ensures that any changes are noticed early.
-While Complete provides a balanced nutritional foundation, preventing obesity in pets also depends on these healthy daily habits that keep pets active, engaged, and thriving.